James Stagg: Later life

-Stagg later worked as director of services at the Meteorological Office until 1960.
+Group Captain Stagg later worked as director of services at the Meteorological Office ('the Met Office') until 1960.

 Stagg was appointed Companion of the Order of the Bath (CB) in the 1954 New Year Honours.
 He was elected as a Fellow of the Royal Society of Edinburgh in 1951.
 His proposers were Edmund Dymond, James Paton, C. T. R. Wilson and Robert Schlapp.
 In 1959 he was elected President of the Royal Meteorological Society.
+Stagg was interviewed for the 1973 TV series The World at War regarding his experiences related to D-Day.

 Stagg died in 1975 and was buried in Dalkeith Cemetery.
-On 6 June 2019, 75 years to the day since D-Day, he had a plaque unveiled to him in his hometown of Dalkeith.
+On 6 June 2019, 75 years to the day since D-Day, a plaque was unveiled to him in his hometown of Dalkeith, on the wall of the Dalkeith Library and Arts Centre.
 Achieved through crowdfunding, the plaque was unveiled by his son, Peter Stagg.
+A second, smaller plaque is affixed to the wall of his childhood home at 169, High Street, Dalkeith.

 Stagg was portrayed by Patrick Barr in the 1962 film The Longest Day, Christopher James Baker in the 2004 TV movie Ike: Countdown to D-Day, David Haig in his own 2014 play Pressure, and Steven Cree in 2017's Churchill.
+He is played by Andrew Scott in the 2026 film Pressure.

 Family

 In 1940, Stagg married Elizabeth Nancy Kidner.
-They had two sons: Scotland rugby player Peter Stagg (born 1941); and Alexander Martin Stagg (born 1944).
+They had two sons, including Peter Stagg.
+His grandson, Jamie Stagg, worked as an archive editor on the film Pressure.

+Cultural depictions

+Stagg has been depicted in a number of films, on stage and television: